 About the Instructor:

-Before starting my own business, I worked for Adobe Systems and Macromedia as a worldwide Senior Evangelist for the e-Learning products.
-I’m honored to be among great company in the following lists and articles: 1) m-Learning’s game changers: Who’s on your dream team? (http://t.co/7j5KoylW) 2) Top 25 Most Influential Bloggers in Technical Communications (http://bit.ly/a8ooZC) 3) Top 20 most influential tweeters in e-Learning, training and HR (http://bit.ly/vScfc0).
-4) I was also mentioned in this article on Why Every Company Needs a Robert Scoble (infographic) for my work as an Adobe Evangelist (http://bit.ly/v0IMHs)
+RJ Jacquez helps organizations and individuals mobilize learning and make a successful transition from e-Learning to mobile learning.
+RJ is consistently at the forefront of the mobile learning revolution discussion and teaches a monthly course on how-to design Mobile Learning.
+Jacquez is Mobile Learning Evangelist, Consultant, Podcaster and Speaker, and is very passionate about mobile and mobile learning and maintain an active Blog called Mobile Learning Revolution Blog, where he share insights and his vision about m-Learning.
+Before starting his own business, RJ worked for Adobe Systems and Macromedia as a worldwide Senior Evangelist for the e-Learning products.
+He is honored to be among great company in the following lists and articles: 1) m-Learning’s game changers: Who’s on your dream team? (http://t.co/7j5KoylW) 2) Top 25 Most Influential Bloggers in Technical Communications (http://bit.ly/a8ooZC) 3) Top 20 most influential tweeters in e-Learning, training and HR (http://bit.ly/vScfc0).
+4) Jacquez was also mentioned in this article on Why Every Company Needs a Robert Scoble (infographic) for my work as an Adobe Evangelist (http://bit.ly/v0IMHs)